FutuneAI/ai-visibility-framework/components/entity-definition.md

 ## What Is a Brand Entity, in AI Terms

 In the context of large language models, an "entity" is a discrete, identifiable thing that the model can represent, such as a person, organization, product, place, or concept.
-When a model is asked about a company, it draws on its parametric knowledge of that company as an entity: what it is, what it does, where it operates, how it differs from similar entities.
+When a model is asked about a company, it draws on patterns learned during training, along with any retrieved context, to generate a representation of that company: what it is, what it does, where it operates, how it differs from similar entities.

 Entity definition is the process of ensuring that this representation is accurate, complete, and consistent.
 Across the model's training data, across retrieval sources, and across the external information landscape that shapes both.

-A poorly defined entity produces one of three failure modes:
+In practice, a poorly defined entity is more likely to result in one of three observable failure modes:
 - **Absence:** the model has no representation of the brand and omits it from relevant responses
 - **Confusion:** the model conflates the brand with a similarly named entity or misattributes properties
 - **Degradation:** the model has a representation, but it is outdated, inaccurate, or incomplete in ways that produce incorrect descriptions